davidkenneyart/atlas/docs/05-Interaction-Patterns.md

 ## Result

-The inspector opens.
+The Inspector opens.

 The builder may:

 - rename the Thing
-- add Attributes
+- inspect descriptions
-- view Connections
+- inspect relationships
-- edit Connection labels
+- edit descriptions
+- describe relationships

 Selecting never changes the graph.

+---

+# Delete

+## Intent

+Remove a Thing, Connection or Description.

+## Result

+Deletion should always be predictable.

+Builders should always understand what will be removed before confirming the action.

 ---